 There are many ways to get involved at Bell .
 Tell us what you like to do, what inspires you, what you’re good at, and we’ll help you find a way to plug in.

-Some options include (but are certainly not limited to): painting, organizing, assisting with mailings, filing, weeding & planting, handling donations, teaching a craft or life skill, giving haircuts,tutoring children, putting together a fundraiser or initiating a collection of goods.
+Some options include (but are certainly not limited to): coordinating a collection of goods, painting a room, organizing, teaching a craft or life skill, assisting with mailings, weeding & planting, handling donations, giving haircuts,tutoring children, or putting together a fundraiser.
 Internships are also available for students to gain experience, hone skills and build a portfolio.

-The fourth annual Bell’s Big Bed Race event is scheduled for August 2019, and we need volunteers for all aspects to raise funds and awareness of the agency and its mission.
+The fifth annual Bell’s Big Bed Race event is scheduled for April 2020, and we need volunteers for all aspects to raise funds and awareness of the agency and its mission.

 Duties may include attending planning sessions, preparing materials, making phone calls, assisting with mailings, event set-up, the event itself, and tear down.
 Creativity, flexibility, and an ability to interact with community members, agency staff and service users in a pleasant and professional manner, and present a positive image of Bell.
 Sensitivity to challenges faced by individuals with mental, intellectual, and economic disability is essential.

 Hours will vary between 5 and 10 hours per week depending on need.

 If you know your way around a computer, have good written & oral communication skills, pride yourself on your attention to detail, and would have enough self motivation to work independently on- or off-site, APPLY NOW.

 Your work will include data entry, follow up thank you notes, some basic online research, filing, and making direct calls to established Bell supporters to clarify information and/or say “Thanks.”
 Initial training will be held at our main Bell office in downtown York.
 Once you (and we) are comfortable, some of the tasks of this a job may be done from home as your schedule allows.
 (Phone calls would be made from the Bell office.)